Enabling repository-stored Bamboo Specs

 Now, Bamboo Specs from this repository will be able to modify this deployment project and environments.Once you have added your repositories, you can see them listed in the Projects section in Linked repositories.

-If the repository is defined within a project, it can be used to create/update plans within that project.
-For configurations outside the project, linked repositories need to be used. - BAM-21632Getting issue details...
-STATUS
+If the repository is defined within a project, it can be used to create and update plans within that project.
+For configurations outside the project, linked repositories need to be used as described in the previous section.
+For more information, see - BAM-21632Getting issue details...
+STATUS .

 Additional step for other repositories

 Starting from version 6.5, you will be able to use Bamboo Specs Java and YAML with the following repositories:

 Webhooks allow your repositories other than Bitbucket Server to communicate with Bamboo.

 This is an example of a webhook request using curl for a Git repository:

 #!/bin/bash /usr/bin/curl -X POST -H "X-Atlassian-Token: no-check" http://[BAMBOO_URL]/bamboo/rest/api/latest/repository/scan\?repositoryId\=[REPOSITORY_ID]

 Once you set up a webhook for a repository, it sends the HTTP request to Bamboo with every new commit.
 This HTTP request, in turn, triggers Bamboo Specs scan repository to see if there are any changes to Specs.
 If Bamboo detects any changes in a repository, it automatically updates necessary plans and deployments.
 Learn more about setting up webhooks.